irislib/faq/README.md

 ### Log in with the public key
 If you use a public key to log in you have a read-only view of certain information but cannot add, edit or delete information.

+### Notes
+There's no restrictions on who sees your posted notes.
+All notes are public.
+Clients can change what the user views (see the feed and spam section) but it does not change the fact that nostr handles all notes as public for now (unless they are DM content), and you should consider everything as public.

 ### Markdown
 This is not supported yet.